 Parents are encouraged to get involved in Centinela Valley Independent Study School's learning community by volunteering their time, attending school events, or sharing in the decision-making process.
-The principal encourages parents to visit the campus to help with office projects, make phone calls, or simply obtain information about the school or their student's progress.
-Parents seeking more information about becoming an active member in their child's educational experience or volunteering their efforts may contact the principal at (310) 263-3722.
+Parents seeking more information about becoming an active member in their child's educational experience or volunteering their efforts may contact the school secretary at (310) 263-3264.